Visiting Napa Valley Year Round: How to Turn One Trip Into a Lasting Ritual

 Clubs, Corkage, and Keeping the Experience Going

-Shipping costs vary from winery to winery, and many offer reduced shipping or special pricing when you join their club.
-That can make sense—but joining every wine club is devastating to most everyone’s budgets.
+Shipping costs vary from winery to winery, and many wineries in Napa offer reduced shipping or special pricing when you join their club.
+That can make sense, but joining every wine club is devastating to most everyone’s budgets.

 Instead, to experience the wine outside of the winery, bring one of your newly purchased bottles to dinner.
 Almost every restaurant in the Valley allows corkage, typically around $20.
 Some, like Rutherford Grill, even waive the fee for the first bottle.

 It’s a beautiful way to extend the tasting day into the evening—and to see how a wine really performs with food.
-It is a great deal when you consider the drink costs for the entire party you are with.
+It is a great deal when you consider the drink costs for the entire party you are with, particularly for travelers visiting Napa Valley year round and bringing bottles home after each trip.

 Ask Locals.
 We Know Each Other.

 The wine community here is small.
 We taste each other’s wines.
 We eat at the same restaurants.
 We talk.
-Recommendations from locals often lead to the most memorable moments of a trip.
+Recommendations from locals often lead to the most memorable moments of a trip and help visitors discover new places to visit in Napa that they might otherwise miss.

 From Visit to Ritual